Flotomate/product_docs/source/asset-management/prohibited-software.rst

 that can be used.
 For example, torrent clients are prohibited at most workplaces.

-Flotomate has a default Software Type called Prohibited, which can be used to flag certain Software Assets in the CMDB.
+Motadata has a default Software Type called Prohibited, which can be used to flag certain Software Assets in the CMDB.
 The process of flagging can be done both manually and through automation.